linrongbin16/lsp-progress.nvim/doc/notes.md

 ## Message Duplication

-I have a super large project and when I open a jsx file and type `:w`, I can see 4 more `[null-ls] diagnostics` and `[null-ls] formatting` running!
+A super large react project sometimes can 4 or more `[null-ls] diagnostics` and `[null-ls] formatting` running at same time!

-That duplicated messages seems quite noisy and progress should dedup these messages when formatting.
+That seems quite noisy and progress should dedup these messages when formatting.